 Many of Buchanan’s former students have served in the military since the school opened in 1991.
 Since the events of 9/11, eight of its graduates have been killed in Aghanistan and Iraq (four of those from the class of 2001), which is more than any other high school in California and perhaps more than any one high school in America.
 This includes the tragic local story of three brothers who served together, only to see two of them fall in Iraq, leading to the passage of the Hubbard Act, which says that a servicemember is to be discharged with full benefits if they are the sole survivor of a family.

 Such heartbreak harkens back to story of the Sullivan brothers from Iowa (as told in the 1944 film The Fighting Sullivans) during the Second World War.
 All five of the brothers perished when the ship they all served on was sunk in the Pacific, prompting the military to rethink their policy on sole survivors (which was later updated by the Hubbard Act).
 In the case of the Sullivans, their parents and sisters dutifully toured the country to make speaking appearances in support of the war effort and to promote war bonds, even after that war effort took the lives of five of their children.
 That was over seven decades ago.
-Surely we know better now than to promote the very wars that kill our youth like lambs sent to the slaughter?
+Surely we know better now than to promote the very wars that see our youth come home in coffins?
 Apparently not, as we see with the “patriotic” fervor of schools such as Buchanan and their celebration of Military Signing Day.
 For their alma mater to turn their students’ enlistment into a day–not of mourning the dead or reflecting on mistakes made–but of celebrating the induction of more children into the war machine, feels grisly and obscene.